-Auditor's As required by the Audit Act 1994, my responsibility is to express an opinion on the financial responsibilities report based on the audit.
-My objectives for the audit are to obtain reasonable assurance for the audit whether the financial report as a whole is free from material misstatement, whether the financial report as a uditor's report that includes my opinion.
-Reasonable report assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with the Australian Auditing Standards will always detect a material misstatement when it exists.
+As required by the Audit Act 1994, my responsibility is to express an opinion on the financial report based on the audit.
+My objectives for the audit are to obtain reasonable assurance about whether the financial report as a whole is free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes my opinion.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with the Australian Auditing Standards will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of this financial report.